 - 3½ cup flour divided (your choice: all whole wheat pastry flour, 1/2 unbleached and 1/2 regular whole wheat, or all unbleached)

 - 1 teaspoon vanilla

 - 2 teaspoon baking powder

 - 1 cup fresh or frozen cranberries chopped OR 3/4 c. to 1 c. prepared cranberry sauce

 - Heat oven to 350 degrees.
 Grease and flour (or sugar) 6 disposable mini loaf pans (5-3/4x 3-1/4), 18 muffin cups (or use muffin liners), or equivalent.*

 - Beat butter and 1/2 cup each white and brown sugars in a large mixing bowl on low speed until blended.
 Scraping sides as needed, beat in 2 cups of the flour until crumbly.

-- To mixture left in bowl, ass the remaining 1/2 cup sugar, yogurt/sour cream, eggs, and vanilla.
+- To mixture left in bowl, add the remaining 1/4 cup sugar, sour cream/yogurt, eggs, and vanilla.
 Beat on low until mixed; increase speed to medium-high and beat for 2 minutes or until smooth.

 - Fold in both the cranberries and spoon the dough into the prepared pans.